ashrafroni/eventplus/README.md

 Overview
-Project Name is a C++ library inspired by libevent, aimed at providing high-performance event-driven programming capabilities.
+eventplus is a C++ library inspired by libevent, aimed at providing high-performance event-driven programming capabilities.
 This project is currently under active development and not yet ready for production use.

 Features
 Event handling